-For your convenience there is a glossary included at the bottom of this page for new and unusual words or terms used in both books.
+For your convenience there is a glossary included at the bottom of this page for new and unusual words or terms used in the book.

 I have had to readjust my beliefs and rethink many an opinion since I met a Sasquatch while out hunting for morel mushrooms in Lewiston, Michigan.
 I had no idea that these mushrooms were high on their list of dietary delicacies.
 They prize and love them.